Local Biomass Power

 Some community members have expressed concern about the emissions of greenhouse gases (GHGs) and air pollutants from the biomass plants.
 RCEA’s biomass contracts call for strict compliance with federal, state, and local environmental regulations, including air emissions.
 The state’s GHG emissions rules for power plants count only the “non-biogenic” emissions from fossil fuels such as natural gas that are used at these plants to start up equipment.
 These fuels make up a relatively small part of the plants’ total fuel use.
 Emissions from the biomass itself are accounted for by the state separately in the forestry sector, per internationally accepted GHG accounting standards.

-Our RePower Humboldt Update page captures public comment opportunities, including a focus on biomass.
-Please visit our planning page for information about recent public meetings, comments, RCEA’s responses to public comments, and more.
+Our RePower Humboldt page captures the public comment that went into shaping our strategic plan update, including a focus on biomass.
+Please visit the RePower Humboldt Update page for information about recent public meetings, comments, RCEA’s responses to public comments, and more.

 Forestry, Energy and the Environment